Giveth/giveth-wiki/wiki/governance/record-meetings-guide.md

-# Holding a Giveth meeting
+# How to record a Giveth meeting

 We tried different software solutions for online video conferencing as this form of communication is a cornerstone how we maintain a high level of cooperation and organize discussions within our decentralized community.